-Our Inclusion Worker, Mrs Taggart, works closely with all staff and specialists to support children and their families throughout their time with us.
+Our Inclusion Worker, Mrs Sharpe, works closely with all staff and specialists to support children and their families throughout their time with us.
 Her knowledge, skills and experience is extensive in providing help and support when it is needed.
 She provides help, support and advice ranging from a session with a child who has fallen out with a friend, to group work on Social Skills, to supporting a family during bereavement, to running courses for parents and carers on behaviour and parenting skills.

 11. How is Houghton Primary School accessible to children with SEND?

 At Houghton Primary School we are committed to the requirements of the SEN and Disability Act (2001), ensuring that disabled children are not treated ‘less favourably’ and have made reasonable adjustments to ensure that disabled children are not at a substantial disadvantage.
 Our new build has enabled us to increase access to education for disabled children and supports our aim to take a proactive approach to promoting disability equality and eliminating discrimination.
 For further information please see our School Accessibility Plan.

 12. How will we support your child when they are leaving this school?
 OR moving on to another class?

 We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.
 We work closely with schools receiving our children, whatever their needs.
 We arrange for additional information sharing meetings which include parents, and transition activities for children with these schools if the child has identified Special Educational Needs and/or a disability.

 If your child is moving to another school: